 Try to create a hermetic test environment – if possible

 By minimizing the external dependencies from your app testing the setup can help you to focus on testing the most essential things in your app.
-For example, if you need to test how your app reacts with certain front or back-end entity, there are several ways to simulate this sort of behaviour.
+For example, if you need to test how your app reacts with certain front or back-end entity, there are several ways to simulate this sort of behavior.
 You actually do not need to have a physical server or even network connection to run your tests but you can build this type of localized service as part of your tests.

 A hermetic test is typically running without any external dependency or external service (e.g. phone network) calls.
-In order to run tests in hermetic environment, a white-box testing framework (e.g. Espresso) can be ideal for your needs.
+In order to run tests in a hermetic environment, a white-box testing framework (e.g. Espresso) can be ideal for your needs.
 This new framework – still in early-phase – will synchronize your tests and actions with events.
 However, it is worth mentioning that this new framework is very UI-focused but still very useful for app testing.

 For instance, tests involved with network access of any type are slower than the ones that access local resources.
-You can enable localhost (your computer) to run the same services that would be provided for users through network connection.
-External service can be started up on a single machine that has no network connection.
+You can enable localhost (your computer) to run the same services that would be provided for users through a network connection.
+External service can be started upon a single machine that has no network connection.
 As testing (and implementing) safety-critical applications on in-house environments is a must requirement, hermetic test environments offer a valid approach to enable efficient testing on these sort of apps.

 Example: In-house testing platform

-So called “private-cloud” can help app developers to create in-house testing platform – and together with agile/continuous integration automate the mobile app testing effort.
+So-called “private-cloud” can help app developers to create an in-house testing platform – and together with agile/continuous integration automate the mobile app testing effort.
 It provides a very efficient way to test every build – even smaller changes in your app – together with your development.
 One of the great benefits of this type of development and testing approach is that it integrates also nicely to back-end services that can be built locally.

-This approach supports running any JUnit tests, all possible test automation frameworks as well as Compatibility Test Suite (CTS) for Android, and an easy integration of any third party frameworks/scripts to your daily build/test environment.
+This approach supports running any JUnit tests, all possible test automation frameworks as well as Compatibility Test Suite (CTS) for Android, and easy integration of any third party frameworks/scripts to your daily build/test environment.